 2015 is an exciting year at Roundoak, the farm has obtained planning permission for a permanent residency and construction is already underway.
 The flock of Hebridean Ewes and Rams continues to grow, and at its peek during the year stands at nearly 500.

 The Highland cattle fold has also continued to grow since the farm acquire the stock from the well-know Frith Manor Farm Fold at Lingfield.
 This year 2015 our fold stands at approximately 80 cows and calves.
 The farm was sad to loose Kier, one of the main bulls, but Sam is still at the farm as has been joined by Victor of Ern, who was purchased in Scottland towards the end of 2014.

 Conservation grazing remains an important part of Roundoak and the farm graze Teston Country Park for Kent County Council.
 We also graze the Loose Valley for the Loose Valley Amenity trust and the Yalding Fends for the Medway Valley Conservation Trust.
 Private land is also grazed at East Malling and West Farleigh.
 The Conservation Grazing is shared between the Highland Cattle and Hebridean Sheep, both of which have similar qualities.

 The farm still has a Gloucester Old Spots boar and a Tamworth sow.
 The farm also have plenty of free-range chickens and several guinea fowl that can be found roaming around the farm.

-Now in the Spring/Summer of 2014 the farm is now established and has a firm commercial footing.
-We supply local butchers, restaurant and many individuals with our quality lamb and beef.
+The farm have expanded their commercial footing and now regularly supply local butchers, restaurant and many individuals with our quality lamb and beef.